Pink Tory

 In Canadian politics, a Pink Tory is a pejorative term for a liberal member of one of the Conservative or Progressive Conservative parties, further to the left than a Red Tory.
 The term was often derisively applied to the 1971 to 1985 Ontario Progressive Conservative government of Bill Davis by critics on the right, particularly Toronto Sun columnist Claire Hoy.
 The term was used positively by Ron Dart to describe the political philosophy of Robert Stanfield in the 1968 election as a "sort of pink toryism".
 In 2002, Jim Flaherty described rival leadership contender Ernie Eves as a "pink" Tory.
-More recently the term has been used to describe socially progressive Conservatives who support same-sex marriage and are pro-choice.